IllusionMods/KK_Plugins/README.md

 </details>

 #### Demosaic

-**v1.1 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/download/v73/EC_Demosaic.v1.1.zip)** - For EmotionCreators<br/>
+- [EC_Demosaic]

-Note: Not required when using UncensorSelector<br/>
+Note: Not required when using UncensorSelector

 Removes the mosaic from female characters.
-Based on the demosaic for Koikatsu by [AUTOMATIC1111](https://github.com/AUTOMATIC1111/KoikatsuMods), compiled for EC and BepInEx 5.<br/>
+Based on the demosaic for Koikatsu by [AUTOMATIC1111](https://github.com/AUTOMATIC1111/KoikatsuMods), compiled for EC and BepInEx 5.

 <details><summary>Change Log</summary>
 v1.1 Added a config option to disable the plugin<br/>
 </details>

 #### FreeHRandom

-**v1.2 - [Download](https://github.com/IllusionMods/KK_Plugins/releases/download/v172/KK_FreeHRandom.v1.2.zip)** - For Koikatsu<br/>
+- [KK_FreeHRandom]

-Adds buttons to Free H selection screen to get random characters for your H session.<br/>
+Adds buttons to Free H selection screen to get random characters for your H session.

 <details><summary>Change Log</summary>
 v1.1 Added UI, KK Party support<br/>